Argmaster/pygerber/docs/70_gerber/20_quick_start/01_single_file.md

 This guide shows how to create and use `GerberFile` class instances to render and format individual Gerber files.

-## Creating `GerberFile` object
+## Creating `GerberFile` instance

-To perform any operations on Gerber file(s), like rendering or formatting, you have to create [`GerberFile`](../../reference/pygerber/gerber/api/__init__.md#pygerber.gerber.api.GerberFile) class instance wrapping actual Gerber code.
+To perform any operations on individual Gerber file(s), like rendering or formatting, you have to create [`GerberFile`](../../reference/pygerber/gerber/api/__init__.md#pygerber.gerber.api.GerberFile) class instance wrapping actual Gerber code.
 Recommended way is to use one of 3 factory methods provided by `GerberFile` class: `from_str()`, `from_file()` or `from_buffer()`